code-for-venezuela/c4v-py/docs/docs/index.md

 ### Installation profiles
-You can access to multiple installation profiles to fit your specific needs of the library, and match the type of environment you need:
+You can access to multiple installation profiles to fit your specific needs of the library, and match the type of environment you need.
+More about it [here](usage/installation.md)

-TODO

 ## Usage
 The c4v-py package can be used either as a command line tool and as